Kthao29/Fiesty-Portfolio/README.md

 ## Usage

+To use Github click on (https://github.com/Kthao29).
+Click on repositories to visit all of my previous repo.
+The work I did previously are live on the server.
+Click on any of them to visit what I have done.

 ## Credits

 Credits to all of the websites I visted to help me learned more about elements and how to apply it.
 Also credits to the people I worked with (Bao and Richard) on helping me during this challenge.